Willemijn Verloop

-Willemijn Verloop (Utrecht, 14 February 1970) is a Dutch peace activist dedicated to children affected by war, and also the founder of War Child In 2012, she founded Social Enterprise NL, a platform for growing the Social enterprise sector in The Netherlands.
+Willemijn Verloop (Utrecht, 14 February 1970) is a Dutch peace activist dedicated to children affected by war, and also the founder of War Child.
+In 2012, she founded Social Enterprise NL, a platform for growing the social enterprise sector in The Netherlands.
 In 2013, she founded impact investment fund Rubio Impact Ventures.

 Education and career

 Verloop grew up in Bilthoven and studied history and international relations at Leiden University and the University of Amsterdam.

-She went through short projects on the Political Affairs Department (Centre Against Apartheid) at the United Nations in New York and at the Political Affairs Department of the Council of Europe in Strasbourg.
-Then she worked for three years as a program manager at The European Action Council for Peace in the Balkans, a non-governmental organization that was committed to peace in the Balkans.
+She worked on short projects in the Political Affairs Department (Centre Against Apartheid) at the United Nations in New York City and at the Political Affairs Department of the Council of Europe in Strasbourg.

+She worked for three years as a program manager at the European Action Council for Peace in the Balkans, a non-governmental organization that was committed to peace in the Balkans.